XXX: State of the Union: Box office

 XXX: State of the Union grossed $26.9 million in the United States and Canada and $44.2 million in other territories, for a worldwide total of $71.1 million, against a reported production budget of $60 million.
 According to The Wrap.com the production budget was a reported $87 million, but Revolution Studios spent a total of $113.1 million.

-It opened on April 29, 2005 and grossed $12.7 million in its opening weekend, finishing third at the box office.
+It opened on April 29, 2005, and grossed $12.7 million in its opening weekend, finishing third at the box office behind The Hitchhiker's Guide to the Galaxy and The Interpreter.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 17%, based on 137 reviews, with an average rating of 3.84/10.
+On Rotten Tomatoes the film has an approval rating of 17%, based on 138 reviews.
 The site's critical consensus reads, "Even more absurd and implausible than the first xXx movie, State of the Union is less inspired and technically competent than its predecessor."
 On Metacritic, the film has a score of 37%, based on reviews from 31 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Boo Allen of the Denton Record Chronicle called Ice Cube's XXX character "a chubby, surly, incomprehensible action hero".
+Jack Mathews of New York Daily Times gave the film a scoring of one out of four, explaining that "the chases, shootouts and explosions in this deafening, lamebrained wreck of a movie make the Road Runner cartoons look like National Geographic specials".
 Brian Orndorf of FilmJerk.com compared watching the film to running "headfirst at top speed into a brick wall".
 David Hiltbrand of the Philadelphia Inquirer said "the plot swings between pathetically implausible and aggressively stupid".
 Some critics liked the film.
 Mack Bates of the Milwaukee Journal Sentinel praised Ice Cube's "trademark charisma and street sensibility," while Owen Gleiberman of Entertainment Weekly called it "that rare B movie that’s rooted in gut-level stirrings of power and retaliation".
+Phil Villarreal of Arizona Daily Star gave it a three out of four scoring, stating that "the movie appears to have employed a Super Nintendo as its screenwriter, and it boasts all the elegance and character development of a Transformers episode."
 Paul Arendt of the BBC said, "Viewed on its own trashy terms, it succeeds brilliantly".